vsaben/drs/README.md

-## Overview
+This repository supports the autonomous extraction and dense-annotation of simulated vehicle accident scenarios, as viewed from an aerial perspective, from Grand Theft Auto V (GTA).
+The data are used to train a modified, YOLO-based 2-stage:

+1. Object detector for far-view vehicle localisation, pose estimation and damage status classification.
+2. Instance segmentation model for the close-view identification of specified vehicle damage types.

-This repository provides the coding scripts used in fulfillment of the Master's thesis titled: "Car accident feature extraction from a drone-based video feed".
+Aerial vehicle and vehicle damage (VAVD) underly the operation of a novel drone-based infrastructure for responding to and recording urban vehicle accidents (UVAs), hereon referred to as a Drone Response Service (DRS).
+All coding scripts are provided as an addendum to the thesis titled: "Vehicle accident feature extraction from a drone-based video feed".

 ### Thesis overview

-The thesis introduces a novel drone-based infrastructure for responding to and recording urban car accidents (UCAs), known as a Drone Response Service (DRS).
+The thesis introduces a novel , known as a Drone Response Service (DRS).
 Upon the occurrrence of a car accident, a drone:

 1. Autonomously navigates to the accident site.
 2. Records visual evidence of the damaged vehicles or property.